kennysmithed/oels2022/oels_practical_wk6.md

 ## Exercises with the word learning experiment code

-Attempt these problems - as usual, answers will be provided after the lab class.
+Attempt these problems.
+After the practical you will be able to consult [some notes on the answers](oels_practical_wk6_notes.md)

 - Run the code on the server once and look at the `wordlearning_data.csv` file to make sure it makes sense to you.
 If you have already run the code several times that file might be quite messy, in which case you can delete it and run the code again to get a cleaner view.
 - Run the code several times and look at the `wordlearning_data.csv` file - you might have to refresh it on cyberduck to see the latest data.
 Make sure you understand what happens to this data file every time you run the code.
 If you had multiple participants doing this experiment, what would you *like* to happen, and roughly how would you achieve that?
 - It's possible to *filter* the data before saving it, e.g. grabbing only the trials where we marked `{block: "observation"}` or `{block: "production"}` - this is explained in Section 06 of Alisdair's tutorial, or you can look at [the jsPsych documentation on aggregating and manipulating data](https://www.jspsych.org/7.3/overview/data/#aggregating-and-manipulating-jspsych-data).
 Can you figure out how to change the `on_finish` for `initJsPsych` so that it only saves the observation and production trial data to the server?